johnfn/ambrosia.ts/README.md

 If you want the Backbone-esque behavior of firing an event when the value is different, we have `change-different`.

 * "change-different" - Any time anything is set to a different value
-* "change:foo" - Any time `foo` is set to a different value
+* "change-different:foo" - Any time `foo` is set to a different value

 etc.